 What Are Points on a Hard Money Loan?

-Points on a hard money loan are the fees the lender charges the borrower for giving the loan.
+Points on a hard money loan are the fees the lender charges the borrower for providing the loan.
 Each point is generally equal to one percentage point of the loan.
-They may be the only fees the lender charges or they may be in addition to a loan origination fee.
-They will appear on your closing costs.
+Oftentimes points vary and are negotiable.
+Points may be in addition to a loan origination fee and they will appear in your closing costs.

 What Is a Floating Rate?

 A floating rate is an interest rate that is not fixed, but rather variable or adjustable.
 It can move up and down with the market or it can vary with the duration of the loan.
-For example, if the floating rate is set at prime plus two percent, and prime is 4.5 percent, the floating rate will be 6.5 percent, but when the prime rate rises, so does the floating rate.
+For example, if the floating rate is set at prime plus 2%, and prime is 4.5%, the floating rate will be 6.5%, but when the prime rate rises, so does the floating rate.

 What Is a Fixed Rate?

 A fixed rate is the opposite of a floating rate.
 It’s an interest rate that stays the same during the duration of the term of the loan.
-The loan isn’t affected by what the market does and if it starts out at 4.5 percent and the term is for 30 years, it will remain at that 4.5 percent for the entire 30 years.
+The loan isn’t affected by what the market does; if it starts out at 4.5% and the term is for 30 years, it will remain at that 4.5% for the entire 30 years.

-Hard money lending rates are offered by private lenders and are generally in the range of 7 percent to 15 percent.
-These rates are offered on interest only loans and are higher than conforming loan rates.
-Rates are affected by the borrower’s qualifications, such as FICO score, cash reserves and real estate experience.
-They’re also affected by the property’s LTV or ARV.
+Hard money lending rates are offered by private lenders, and rates range from 7% to 15%.
+These rates are offered on interest-only loans with relatively higher than conforming rates and more flexible underwriting.
+Rates are affected by the property’s equity and location, and the borrower’s qualifications, such as FICO score, cash reserves, and real estate experience.

-If you’ve found an investment property and need a hard money loan contact LendingHome.
-They’re a national online lender that offers competitive rates for investors.
+If you’ve found an investment property and need a hard money loan, contact LendingHome.
+They’re a national online lender that offers competitive rates for investors and fast approvals.
 You can get pre-qualified online and funded in a few weeks.